Coders without designers are like rappers without music—it works but it just works better with…

-We discovered that teaching design is so different from teaching code.
+As Codaisseur we discovered that teaching design is so different from teaching code.
 There’s more coaching needed, as well as more room for practicing soft skills.
-And:

-In my opinion, to have classes code-18 and design-01 work together was the best thing that could have happened to the Codaisseur Code Academy.
+In my opinion—I may be biased as a designer—the first design class working together with code was the best thing that could have happened to the Codaisseur Academy.

 Both coders and designers become more aware of who they will be working with in the future; adjusting their communication, their nuances, and way of working accordingly.
 Coders become aware of who they are working for: the users!